Economic law: Economic systems

-Capitalism - The Market Economic System
+Capitalism – the market economic system

 There are varying forms and varying definitions/types of capitalism.
 Depending on the type of capitalism, the economic laws that govern that particular system have different levels of restrictions for the state, market and property owners.
 Characteristics of capitalism include the private ownership of property and the intention of production being the sales of the produced goods and services into the market.
 With regards to the role of the government, the primary responsibility of the state is to ensure there is an effective infrastructure for businesses to conduct in a free market society, where private ownership is key.
 What constitutes an effective infrastructure (which economic law is a segment of) differs between states.
 The different forms of capitalism stem from the different institutional arrangements particular capitalist countries have and the extent to which property is private and the level of involvement from the government in regulating commercial activity.